Super Jennie Cup vs Diva Cup: Menstrual Cup Comparison

 If you’re new to the world of menstrual cups, you may want to know whether or not you can have penetrative sex while using the Diva Cup or the Super Jennie.
 The easy answer is no!

 There just isn’t room for everything “up there.”
-The Diva Cup and Super Jennie are also quite stiff, so it wouldn’t be comfortable for either party.
+They are both quite stiff, so it wouldn’t be comfortable for either party.
 Trust on on that one!

 Ziggy Cup for Period Sex